FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Storm Drain Modeling Guidelines/Chapter 6.rst

 View Menu

-**Dimensions:** Sets reference coordinates and distance units for a study area
+**Dimensions:** Sets reference coordinates and distance units for a study area.

 **Backdrop:** Allows a background image to be added, positioned, and viewed.